 (c) Adopting a zero-trust security architecture can also help manage cybersecurity incidents.
-Zero Trust is a security concept that requires access control for all users, even those inside the organization's enterprise network, to be authenticated, authorized, and continuously validate security configuration and posture, before being granted or keeping access to applications and data.
+Zero Trust is a security concept jOInt C6ISR anD eXPLOItatIOn OF SPaCe DOmaIn a ROaDmaP tO aDDReSS tHe CaPaBILItY GaPS that requires access control for all users, even those inside the organization's enterprise network, to be authenticated, authorized, and continuously validate security configuration and posture, before being granted or keeping access to applications and data.